Trantect/blog/_posts/2014-03-10-Trantect-HR.md

 	> "Introduction to algorithms" By Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein

+    > "The Algorithm Design Manual" By Steven S. Skiena

     > "The Art of Computer Programming" By Donald Ervin Knuth

-    > " The Algorithm Design Manual" By Steven S. Skiena

 - Design Pattern

 	> "Design Pattern" By Erich Gamma

-If you have read and understand 50% of each of the content above, you are ready and welcome to join us
+If you have read and understood 50% of each of the content above, you are ready and welcome to join us

 ## Language Requirements for candidates
-- Be able to read and writing English tech docs
+- Be able to read and write English tech docs
 - Be able to consider C, Java, C++, Python, and more programming languages as the same

 ## Personality Requirements for candidates
 - Respect yourself
 - Be honest with yourself
 - Be patient with yourself
-- Do the above to the people you are working with
+- Do hehave the above to the people you are working with

 ## Click [Job Positions](http://www.trantect.com/#job_openings) to see more

 ## Application Requirements
-For prospective candidates who apply for job positions in trantect, please contact us through email [jobs@trantect.com]( jobs@trantect.com) with following informations
+For prospective candidates who apply for job positions in trantect, please contact us through email [jobs@trantect.com]( jobs@trantect.com) with following information
-- LinkedIn Account or CV, including
+- LinkedIn Account or CV (Curriculum vitae), including
-	- basic contact information
+	- Basic personal information
     - Programming Languages you use (C, C++, Java, Python, Perl, Javascript ...)
     - Database management skills (MySQL, MongoDB, ...)
     - Web programming frameworks you use
-    - Networking skills
+    - Networking skills (Well-known protocols)
-    - Operating system skills (Linux, unix/MacOS ...)
+    - Operating system skills (Linux, Unix/MacOS ...)
     - Mobile system development skills (Android, iOS ...)
     - Interests in technical and scientific fields
-    - Projects you have been invloved in
+    - Projects you have been involved in
-    - Natural Languages you speak (English, Chinese, or others)
+    - Natural Languages you speak (Chinese, English or others)

 - Github Account (optional if you have experiences of open source projects)

 __We don´t require that you have all the skills written above, just would like to know you more, and customize the interview for you to present the best of you.__

+## The First Round Interview Guide
+1. We will present Trantect briefly and make an introduction of recruitment
+2. Testing
+3. You will do self-evaluation according to the testing result
+4. We will have a discussion about the standing points in your CV

+The testing part of interview simulates the working environment.
+- You will work on a computer installed with linux.
+- The questions are written in English.
+- The programming language used in this test is Java.
+- You will use command line to compile, run and test the program.
+- Try your best to archieve as many requirements as possible in 30 mins
+- You can use any tool (Google, Wikipedia, etc.) or ask anybody (including phone call or asking the interviewer) for help

+You have to obey the following rules
+- Don't leave the room during the exam
+- Don't send the source code or question files out of the room